Equivalence of ISO Noise on different Sensor Sizes

 I am only interested in the details.
 So, here is a magnification.

-The cameras shown here are the following.
-They all have comparable pixel counts.
+The cameras shown here are the following, all with comparable pixel counts.

 - The "full frame" Nikon Z5(factor 1.0)